GEANT/CampusIdP/DOCKER/base/README.md

 Simply run `./build.sh` to build this base Docker image.

-You can start the image after it's built using `./run.sh` command, however, it doesn't contain nothing important.
+You can start the image after it's built using `./run.sh` command, however, it doesn't contain anything important.
 This script is there just for debugging purposes as well as `./attach.sh` and `./stop.sh`.

 To delete the image built using `./build.sh`, you can use `./rm.sh` script.